-The Company's management, including our principal executive officer and principal financial officers, assessed the effectiveness of the Company's internal control over financial reporting as of January 31, 2021.
+The Company's management, including our principal executive officer and principal financial officers, assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
 In making the assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
-As permitted by SEC guidance for newly acquired businesses, the scope of management's assessment of the effectiveness of the Company's internal control over financial reporting as of January 31, 2021, has excluded the acquired business of QES and its subsidiaries.
-We completed the Merger on July 28, 2020, and the excluded business represents approximately \$108.9 million of total assets and total revenues of approximately \$56.3 million included in the consolidated financial statements of the Company as of and for the year ended January 31, 2021.
-Based on its assessment, management believes that, as of January 31, 2021, the Company's internal control over financial control over fina
+Based on its assessment, management believes that, as of December 31, 2021, the Company's internal control over financial reporting is effective.